niolabs/docs/docs/service-design-patterns/environment-variables.md

 ## Access Tokens and Other Secrets

 Often a block will need some sort of access token or password in its configuration.
 Rather than store those in the block config directly, where they are visible in plain text, we recommend using an environment variable for that.
-To do so, add an entry to your environment variable such as  `nio.env`:
+Add an entry to your environment variable such as  `nio.env`
 ```
 MY_SECRET: p@$$w0rd
 ```